La La Lucille: Plot overview

-The plot involves a wealthy society matron who leaves her considerable fortune to her nephew on condition he divorce his chorus girl wife.
+The plot involves a wealthy society matron who leaves her considerable fortune to her nephew, John Smith, on condition he divorce his wife, a former vaudeville entertainer named Lucille.
 In order to collect his legacy, he decides to comply with the terms and then remarry her after he receives the money.
-Since divorces are granted only for adultery, a Philadelphia hotel employee named Lucille Jaynes-Smith arranges for him to be found with a woman who is not his wife.
-He registers at the property as John Smith, and comic complications ensue when he discovers there are more than three dozen other John Smiths registered there as well.
+Since divorces are granted only for adultery, he arranges to be found with a woman who is not his wife.
+Comic complications ensue when he arrives at the property, at which more than three dozen other "John Smiths" are registered as well.

 Production

 The musical opened on Broadway at Henry Miller's Theatre on May 26, 1919, but had to suspend performances when Actors' Equity went on strike on August 19.
 After the dispute was settled, it reopened at the Criterion Theatre on September 8 and remained there until October 11, 1919 closing after 104 performances.
 The director was Herbert Gresham, with choreography by Julian Alfred.
-The cast included Maurice Cass, Eleanor Daniels, John Hazzard, Janet Velie, Lorin Raker, Marjorie Bentley, Helen Clarke, Alfred Hall, J. Clarence Harvey, and Cordelia MacDonald.
+The cast included Janet Velie as Lucille, Maurice Cass, Eleanor Daniels, John Hazzard, Lorin Raker, Marjorie Bentley, Helen Clarke, Alfred Hall, J. Clarence Harvey, and Cordelia MacDonald.

 This was the "first complete book musical score" that Gershwin wrote.
-The production toured — with original cast members for some time — in 1920–21, all the way to the west coast, and in Canada as well.
+The production toured — with original cast members for some time — in 1920–21, all the way to the west coast.
+The film was shown in Canada as well.
 Among several later "stock" performances outside of New York was a Massachusetts staging in 1926.

 In 2019, the Third Avenue Playhouse in Sturgeon Bay, Wisconsin adapted and reproduced the musical.
 The Playhouse's co-artistic director, James Valcq, spent years researching and reassembling the original songs and book in order to recreate the original musical as faithfully as possible.

+In August 2023, University of Michigan researcher Jacob Kerzner, Associate Editor for the George and Ira Gershwin Critical Edition, found a box of "La la Lucille" orchestrations in the Samuel French Collection at Amherst College.
+It includes instrumental parts for flute, clarinet, two trumpets, trombone, percussion, piano, two violins, cello, and contrabass, and is presumed to be the show's touring orchestration (smaller than the Broadway complement), perhaps reduced from the original orchestrations by Frank Saddler (1864–1921).
+The score is to eventually be released as a scholarly edition prepared for the Gershwin Initiative, connected to the University of Michigan School of Music, Theatre & Dance.